Directional Textual Inversion for Personalized Text-to-Image Generation: Extended Experiments

 \subsection{Implementation Details}

 Following the protocol of recent studies, we primarily conducted experiments using Stable Diffusion XL (SDXL).
-To demonstrate broader applicability to different models, we also conducted experiments with very recent model, SANA 1.5~\citep{xie2024sana}, where the results can be found in Table~\ref{tab:main}.
+To demonstrate broader applicability to different models, we also conducted experiments with the recent model SANA 1.5~\citep{xie2025sana}; these results are presented in Table~\ref{tab:main}.

-For a fair comparison, we adopted most of the hyperparameter settings from the Textual Inversion (TI) implementation provided by the HuggingFace \texttt{diffusers} library.
-Specifically, we used a training batch size of 4, and enabled mixed-precision training with the bfloat16 (bf16) format.
-We set the learning rate commonly-used $5e-3$.
-All experiments were run with a fixed random seed of 42, and the maximum number of training steps was set to 500.
-For output generation, we used the \texttt{DDIMScheduler} with 50 inference steps for SDXL and 20 steps with \texttt{FlowMatchEulerDiscreteScheduler} for SANA.
+For a fair comparison, we adopted most hyperparameter settings from the Textual Inversion (TI) implementation provided by the Hugging Face \texttt{diffusers} library~\citep{von-platen-etal-2022-diffusers}.
+We used a training batch size of 4 and enabled mixed-precision training with the bfloat16 (bf16) format.
+For the baselines, the learning rate was set to the commonly used value of $5\times10^{-3}$.
+Since our method employs a different optimizer, we conducted a separate learning rate search and set it to $0.02$.
+Following \cite{rombach_high-resolution_2022} and \cite{gal_image_2023}, we scaled the base learning rate proportionally to the batch size for all methods.

+All experiments were performed with a fixed random seed of 42, and the maximum number of training steps was set to 500 for SDXL and 1000 for SANA.
+For image generation, we used the \texttt{DDIMScheduler} with 50 inference steps for SDXL and the \texttt{FlowMatchEulerDiscreteScheduler} with 20 inference steps for SANA.

-\para{Hyperparemeters.} There can be various approaches to selecting the concentration parameter $\kappa$.
-We performed a grid search and found that values in the range of \texttt{5e-5} to \texttt{2e-4} works well.
-Therefore, we did not conduct a extensive search for an optimal decimal value.
-Throughout the experiments, we simply fixed value to \texttt{1e-4}, which generalizes well to experiments with different settings.
-Examples illustrating the effects of different $\kappa$ settings are provided in Table~\ref{tab:ablation}.
+\para{Hyperparameters.} There are various approaches to selecting the concentration parameter $\kappa$.
+We performed a grid search and found that values in the range of $5\times10^{-5}$ to $2\times10^{-4}$ work well.
+Therefore, we did not conduct an exhaustive search for a more precise optimal value.
+Throughout our experiments, we simply fixed $\kappa$ at $10^{-4}$, which generalizes well across different settings.
+Examples illustrating the effects of varying $\kappa$ are provided in Table~\ref{tab:ablation}.

 \para{Baselines.} Throughout this paper, we compare our method with two baseline approaches: Textual Inversion (TI)~\citep{gal_image_2023} and CrossInit~\citep{pang2024cross}.
 Since the official CrossInit implementation is based on Stable Diffusion v2.1 with hyperparameters tailored to that version, we reconfigure it to operate on SDXL by aligning its training setup with that of TI.
-Specifically, we adopt the same hyperparameters as used for TI, and we set the regularization weight for CrossInit to $1e-5$, as specified in the original paper.
+Specifically, we adopt the same hyperparameters as used for TI, and we set the regularization weight for CrossInit to $10^{-5}$, as specified in the original paper.